kingsdigitallab/alice-thornton/frontend/posts/blog/2024-03-01-alice-and-daphne.md

 ![An embroidery of two woman with a landscape and castle in the background]({{"/assets/img/posts/Two_ladies_in_a_landscape_with_a_castle.jpg" | url}} "British school, mid 17th century.
 Two ladies in a landscape with castle. ⁠Public domain, via Wikimedia Commons"){.media-left}

 Thornton mentions many friends and servants throughout her books.
-But it is Daphne above all who is held up as the ideal of the good companion and loyal servant: present at births and deaths, helping with domestic duties, and comforting during hard times – even after she had married and moved into a house of her own.[^12] This is contrasted to the bad servants and friends in Thornton’s books – such as her niece, Anne Danby, and maids Barbara Todd and Mary Breaks who spread vicious rumours about her while living under her roof.
+But it is Daphne above all who is held up as the ideal of the good companion and loyal servant: present at births and deaths, helping with domestic duties, and comforting during hard times – even after she had married and moved into a house of her own.[^12] This is contrasted to the bad servants and friends in Thornton’s books – such as her niece, Anne Danby, and maids Barbara Todd and Mary Breakes who spread vicious rumours about her while living under her roof.

 ---